What can you do with Wireshark?

 - Generate Statistics

-Most users use Wireshark in order to detect network problems and test their software.
-As an open source project, Wireshark is maintained by a unique team keeping service standards high.
+Most users use Wireshark to detect network problems and test their software.
+As an open-source project, Wireshark is maintained by a unique team keeping service standards high.
 In this guide, we break down how to use Wireshark.
 Further information can be found on Wireshark’s official user guide.

 How to Download and Install Wireshark

 Before using Wireshark, the first thing you need to do is download and install.
 You can download Wireshark for free off of the company website.
-In order to have the smoothest running experience, it is advised that you download the latest version available on your platform from the “stable release” section.
+To have the smoothest running experience, it is advised that you download the latest version available on your platform from the “stable release” section.